ndp/ts-playground/src/ts-envs/README.md

 ## TODOs

-- Add verification function, to make sure the value is acceptable.
-Wouldn't do any sort of conversion, just check and throw exception.
-This code would just call it.
-Allow this to support more complicated things
-- Support "coercion" function, so complex values, like JSON, or encoded values can be used.
+- (Maybe) Support "coercion" function, so complex values, like JSON, or encoded values can be used.
 I'd need to do this in a type-safe way.
-- automatically verify on configuration